 The beat the TSX portfolio (hypothetical ticker BTSX) has a wonderful longer term habit of beating the market.
 The strategy is dead simple.
 BTSX will simply hold the top ten yielding stocks from the TSX 60.
-It will change the constituents (holdings) for the first trading day of each year, and it will continue to hold those ten stocks throughout the year.
+It will change the constituents (holdings) on the first trading day of each year, and it will continue to hold those ten stocks throughout the year.
 The beat the TSX portfolio underperformed in the pandemic year of 2020 as value was certainly out of favour.
-But it is charging back.
-The BTSX portfolio is back to its winning ways in 2021 and 2022.
+But it charged back.
+The BTSX portfolio was back to its winning ways in 2021 and 2022.
+The Beat The TSX Portfolio skipped a beat in 2023, and it is underperforming again to the end of August in 2024.
+Big dividend payers have been out of favour in a higher rate environment.

-Here is the dedicated site for the beat the TXS portfolio – dividendstrategy.ca.
+Here is the dedicated site for the beat the TSX portfolio – dividendstrategy.ca.
 The simple strategy has a long-term history of outperforming the market, to a very meaningful degree.
+Just earning about double the index returns over the last 30 years, ha 🙂 That said, there are underperforming years and periods; patience is required.

 The Beat The TSX Portfolio for 2022